Read This If You've Gotten Lost Trying to Find Ross Falls

 Even though the entrance to the trail is easy to spot, if you've never been to Ross Falls, it's also extremely easy to take the wrong path.

-When you first arrive at the pull out area, you are immediately greeted by a trail that leads up the side of the mountain.
+When you first arrive at the pull-out area, you are immediately greeted by a trail that leads up the side of the mountain.
 Based on its proximity to parking, it's natural to assume that this is the trail to Ross Falls.
 It's not.
 If you take this trail, you're in for a beautiful (and somewhat challenging) hike up the mountain along a running stream.
-But the stream is nothing more a tease, making you think that the falls 'has got to be' over the next ridge.
+But the stream is nothing more than a tease, making you think that the falls 'has got to be over the next ridge.
 Make no mistake, this trail does not lead to Ross Falls.

 Instead of taking the trail up the mountain, all you need to do is walk just a little further south from where you parked along Rock Creek Road, and you'll arrive at the trail entrance.
-It is this, well groomed path that will lead you to Ross Falls.
+It is this, well-groomed path that will lead you to Ross Falls.